5 fun drawing games for kids that spark creativity and connection

 To get started, create the game template by drawing 6 small squares for each round of the game.
 You will need one game template for each player.
 (Check the picture below to see what the template looks like.)

-Helpful tip: You can make this game easier for young kids by hiding only 3 items inside the bag.
+Helpful tip: Make it easier for younger kids by hiding only 3 objects at a time.

 Drawing game #3: Silly animals